Cypaubr/Android-Gitlab-CI/README.md

 ## Work in progress

-+ Deploy APK files to GCS ou Play Store
++ Deploy APK files to GCS, S3 or Play Store
 + Build signed APKs